Characterization of quadric surfaces in terms of coordinate finite type Gauss map: Main result

-If $S$ is ruled and its Gauss map satisfies (\ref{1.1}), then it follows from \cite{B2} $S$ is a plane or a circular cylinder.
-We first show that a quadric of the kind (\ref{I}) satisfies (\ref{1.1}) if and only if $a=-1$ and $b=-1$, which means that $S$ is a sphere.
-Next we show that a quadric of the kind (\ref{II}) is never satisfying (\ref{1.1}).
+We first prove that a surface of the form (\ref{I}) never satisfies (\ref{1.1}) unless only $p=q=-1$, that is $Q$ is a part of a sphere.
+Next we prove that a surface of the kind (\ref{II}) is never satisfying (\ref{1.1}).